HealthCatalyst/Fabric.Authorization/Fabric.Authorization.AccessControl/README.md

 If you want to set up an IIS site to host the sample application, you will need to create an application pool and set the `.NET CLR version` parameter to `No Managed Code`.

 ## Environment Settings (environment.default.ts)
- You may need to change your `environment.default.ts` file if your services are not running at the locations specified.
-Below is a mapping of
+You may need to change your `environment.default.ts` file if your services are not running at the locations specified in that file.

 `fabricAuthApiUri` => Fabric.Authorization
 `fabricIdentityApiUri` => Fabric.Identity